justKherty/SEL-SaveFile-Editor/README.md

 -- How it works --

-The workflow has been consolidated into a single entry point, ``SSFE.py``.
-It converts the raw save file, applies chapter updates from ``CHAPTERS.txt`` and writes the final JSON.
-Run the script with optional arguments to override the default paths:
+The workflow has been consolidated into a single command-line interface.
+The ``cli.py`` script wraps the helper modules and performs every step: converting the raw save file, marking viewed chapters and writing the final JSON.
+Run it with optional arguments to override the default paths:

 ```
-python SSFE.py --raw INPUT.txt --chapters CHAPTERS.txt --output OUTPUT.json
+python cli.py --raw INPUT.txt --chapters CHAPTERS.txt --output OUTPUT.json
 ```

 ``CHAPTERS.txt`` should contain a comma-separated list of chapter IDs you have